K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: Introduction

 \section{Introduction}

 A major effort to understand the dynamics of strong interactions is the computation of the hadronic spectra.
 In QCD, hadrons, namely mesons and baryons, are seen as bound states of quarks and gluons.
 Besides the conventional hadronic states, multiple-quark and pure glue bound states are also predicted by theory.
 Of these exotic states, so far only multi-quark states have been identified experimentally \cite{Zyla:2020zbs}.
 For glueballs there are a number of candidate states \cite{Teper:1998kw,Morningstar:1999rf,Chen:2005mg}, but no established observation.
-Glueballs continue to attract a great deal of theoretical \cite{Narison:1996fm,Brower:2000rp,Ishii:2002ww,Szczepaniak:2003mr,Dudal:2010cd,Sanchis-Alepuz:2015hma,Huber:2020ngt} and experimental attention, with an ongoing effort to identify these pure glue states unambiguously \cite{Mathieu:2008me,Crede:2008vw,Ochs:2013gi}.
+Glueballs continue to attract a great deal of theoretical \cite{Narison:1996fm,Brower:2000rp,Ishii:2002ww,Szczepaniak:2003mr,Dudal:2010cd,Sanchis-Alepuz:2015hma,Huber:2020ngt} and experimental attention, with an ongoing effort to identify these pure glue states unambiguously \cite{Mathieu:2008me,Crede:2008vw,Ochs:2013gi,Sarantsev:2021ein}.
 Additionally, glueball states have also been discussed as possible candidates for dark matter \cite{Yamanaka:2019yek,Hertzberg:2020xdn}.

 A first principles approach to access the hadron spectra, which has been advancing since the beginning of the eighties from last century \cite{Ishikawa:1982tb}, is lattice QCD.
 In a typical lattice QCD computation of the bound state mass, an appropriate two point correlation function is evaluated and, from its large time decay behaviour and the associated slope, the ground state mass is estimated \cite{Montvay:1994cy}.
+In the discrete setting, it is in general tricky to access a priori continuum quantities from finite volume data, \cite{Maiani:1990ca}, although ways to extract more than naively expected from finite volume input have been devised \cite{Lellouch:2000pv}.
 It is common practise in the computation of bound masses to rely on techniques that improve the signal to noise ratio of the Monte Carlo simulation.
 These techniques allow access not only to the ground state mass with the chosen quantum numbers, but, sometimes, also allow the first excited state to be extracted.
-In practice however, the computation of the excited states masses has proven to be a difficult task.
+In practice however, the computation of the excited states masses has proven to be a difficult task, usually based on a generalized eigenvalue problem, as in \cite{Morningstar:1999rf,Chen:2005mg}.